 Column 6 considers only individuals living in MSAs - that is, it excludes individuals living in more rural areas.
 (In our dataset, those individuals could still have been affected by state-level policies.)
 Since BTB-adopting jurisdictions tend to be more urban, perhaps it makes the most sense to compare them only with similarly-urban places.
 Under this restriction, we lose about one-third of our original sample.
-When we limit attention to individuals in or near cities, we have less statistical power but the effect on black and Hispanic men is similar to before: BTB reduces employment for black men by 2.9 percentage points (p < 0.05) and by 2.3 percentage points (p < 0.10) for Hispanic men.
+We have less statistical power but the effect on black and Hispanic men is similar to before: BTB reduces employment for black men by 2.9 percentage points (p < 0.05) and by 2.3 percentage points (p < 0.10) for Hispanic men.